Particl-Community/documents/socialmedia/discord_bot_commands_channel_template.md

 **Bot Commands**

-Here the complete list of available bot commands.
+Here the list of available bot commands.

 +++++++++++++++++